justinchan114/GEE_floodmap/README.md

 # gee_floodmap
-Introduction
+__Introduction__

-This is a flood mapping project with the aid of Google Earth Engine.
+This is a flood mapping project using Google Earth Engine.

-Google Earth Engine has datasets with satellitte images (https://developers.google.com/earth-engine/datasets/), in this flood mapping project, images from Sentinel-1 and Sentinel-2 were used (https://developers.google.com/earth-engine/datasets/catalog/sentinel).
+Google Earth Engine has datasets of satellitte images (https://developers.google.com/earth-engine/datasets/), in this flood mapping project, images from Sentinel-1 and Sentinel-2 were used (https://developers.google.com/earth-engine/datasets/catalog/sentinel) for analyzing the flooding extent of a severe rainstorm event.

+__Methodolody__
 The Sentinel-1 mission provides data from a dual-polarization C-band Synthetic Aperture Radar (SAR) instrument.
 SAR instruments are capable of acquiring meaningful data in all weather conditions (even clouds) during daytime and nighttime.
-Hence this is particular useful for flooding events, since clouds are often presence.
+Since open water is characterized by low backscatter due to specular reflection, Hence this is particular useful for flooding events, since clouds are often presence.

 The process:
 1. Define the boundary of study